 ALL OF THEM!
 Large, small, new, existing, old, successful, and especially failing.
 Times change and you must be ready to adapt in order to survive in such a shaken up world of commerce.
-Levi’s is a great example of re-branding themselves to capture a newer, younger customer while staying loyal to their older clientele.
+Levi’s is a great example of re-branding themselves to capture a newer, younger customer while staying loyal to their older clientele and loyal customers.

 How Will Branding Boost Your Marketing Efforts?

-Once you have worked through all the details and logistic of what your brand actually represents, you can leverage this information in all of your marketing channels.
+Once you have worked through all the details and logistics of what your brand actually represents, you can leverage this information in all of your marketing channels.
 Branding will affect the types of content you push through your blog and social media, as well as allow you to develop unique ways to connect with your audience.
-Branding is at the core of your marketing
+Branding is at the core of your marketing.

 Take for instance setting up a target audience for a paid ad campaign you are running for your most popular product.
 You have an idea of who or what you think your audience is, what the ad messaging should look/sound like, and what you think is a clear vision of what the ad creative that will connect most with your audience is.
 However, various members of your team have a variety of different ideas they are confident about, and so forth… you’re going to waste a lot of money on ad spend by potentially targeting the wrong people and more importantly deliver an ad campaign that may or may not confuse your true audience.
 Thus, creating a rift between you and the people that keep you in business.